nihalahmed/GameCenterManager/README.md

 Changelog
 -----

+###Version 3.1
+Improved error reporting and reorganized files to remove duplicates.

 ###Version 3.0
 Added ARC compatibility.
 All files are now ready to be used with ARC.
 Many methods have been updated that were depreciated in iOS 6.0.
 The demo app has undergone massive improvements, including many interface improvements, iPhone 5 support, a new icon, and better GC status reporting.